 - A flow chart of the 7 Steps for Selecting Senior Subjects

 - The new Subject Selection Calculator

-Or grab your copy of the newly updated Subject Selection Handbook which could help you to work through your options more easily.
+Or grab your copy of our Subject Selection Handbook, which could help you to work through your options more easily.